 The most common outcome of its misinterpretation is that people start rejecting the negative feedback because they become wired to believe, “Don’t listen to what they say.”.

 There is a difference between people who are giving you feedback and those who are trying to put you down.
 And the problem is that people stop listening to both.

 Seeking validation is healthy in some amount.
 It gives you confidence and reassurance in some cases.
 Which makes you stick to your decisions longer.

-If you feel the need to get the approval of others for all of your actions, decisions, and choices.
-There might be other underlying reasons for that, like low self-esteem or a need to seek acceptance within a group of people.
+If you feel the need to get approval of others for all of your actions, decisions, and choices; there might be other underlying reasons for that, like low self-esteem or a need to seek acceptance within a group of people.
 Such behavior can also result in an identity crisis of some degree.
 It’s better to ad

 It’s not a good idea.
 Let’s see why.

 Since you’re reading this, you may also like:

 Social Media Has Changed